Society is so obsessed with babies sleeping through the night. And it honestly grinds my gears.

-I’ve been told by a ridiculous number of new mums (and have experienced this personally) that within days of their sweet baby being born, they’ve been bombarded with questions along the lines of…
+I’ve been told by so many new mums (and personally experienced) that within days of their sweet baby being born, they’ve been bombarded with questions along the lines of…

 ‘Oooer, isn’t she a petal!
 Sleeping through yet?’

 ‘Put some baby rice or rusk in his bottle, it’ll make him sleep all night.’

 NO, Doris.
 NO. This is no longer medically advised as it can cause choking and it’s also completely unnecessary calories.